alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

 ## Background

 Floating reference point colorless pip count, uses a second symmetry on the board to eliminate even more checkers during pip counting.

 Usually, when performing any kind of relative pip count, we can ignore checkers of opposite color that are on the same point but opposite site of the board.
 This is a symmetry that can be exploited to reduce the number of checkers that we need to count.
 Colorless pip counting is no exception.
 In reality, colorless pip count is not colorless, but instead colors are remapped in a way that preserve the race difference.
 So similar to any relative pip count, this symmetry can be exploited in colorless pip counting as well.
-We will refer to this symmetry as vertical symmetry.
-This article introduces another symmetry that can be used to eliminate even more checkers and will be referred to as horizontal symmetry.
+We will refer to this symmetry as horizontal symmetry.
+This article introduces another symmetry that can be used to eliminate even more checkers and will be referred to as vertical or anchor symmetry.

 In order to understand relative colorless pip count, one needs to understand how colorless pip counting works, so if you are not familiar, or need a quick refresher take a look at [this]({{ site.baseurl }}{% link _backgammon/2023-01-21-colorless-pip-counting.md %}) article.